albertdahlin/aoc-2022-c/README.md

 My goal here is to execute all 25 solutions in less than 1ms total time.

-Assumptions & rules:
+## Assumptions & rules:
-- Input must be used as the string given by AOC.
+- Input must be used as the string is given to you by AOC.
 No pre-processing allowed.
 - Assume input is correct and that it always ends with a new line.
-- Assume a modern x86 CPU, use any SIMD if needed.
-- Only use single threaded code.
-- Compiler is gcc, optimizations (-O3) and builtins are allowed.
 - Result from both part 1 and part 2 must be printed.
 - Times are averaged over multiple runs.
+- All bets are off when it comes to hardware.
+Use your quantum computer, ASIC, FPGA, graphics card or whatever fancy thing you have.

-Progress so far:
+## Progress

+Here are some timings from my old trusty i7 desktop.

 | Day  | Time  |
 | ---: | ----: |